 I have considerable research and consultancy experience, primarily relating to freight transport policy, operations and environmental impacts.
-My main research focus is in rail freight operations and policy, where I have led a number of studies investigating factors that influence mode choice decision-making and analysing different rail market sectors (e.g. deep-sea containers; non-bulk).
+My main research focus is in rail freight operations and policy, where I have led a number of studies investigating factors that influence mode choice decision-making and analysing different rail market sectors (e.g. deep-sea containers; non-bulk; construction).
 Since 1997, I have compiled an annual database of rail freight service provision in Britain, assisting with trend analysis of the overall rail freight market and its different sectors.
 I have also been involved in a number of other research projects focusing on various freight issues, such as urban logistics and freight consolidation.

 Member of the Chartered Institute of Logistics and Transport (MCIT; MILT)

 I am responsible for a number of modules on the MSc Logistics and Supply Chain Management course, mainly relating to the policy and planning framework for supply chain management.
 This includes Logistics and the External Environment and Freight Transport and Logistics Services.
-In addition, I also coordinates the Research Dissertation module.
+In addition, I also coordinate the Research Dissertation module.

-Key research and consultancy projects in the last 5 years include:
+Key research and consultancy projects:

-London Freight Data Centre (Transport for London; 2006 - )
+- London Freight Data Centre (Transport for London; 2006–2014)